ndrean/binyJS/Readme.md

   </li>`;
 ```

+- [data-submit] [data-input] [data-click] listeners.
+You have the convention `data-event` and the "onevent" listener.
+It requires the **target** to be set in the called function.
+- [data-change] is normally used as a callback.
+- You should use global listeners when the data is dynamically created, thus not present in the DOM on load.
-- [event listeners] and [target] You use `document.addEventListener` in general as multiple components may emit the same event, even if sometimes you can be specific.
-Inside your listener, you must declare the **target** for each reactive **state** variable.
+- [target] Inside your listener, you must declare the **target** for each reactive **state** variable.
 You can't declare before as the DOM is not loaded.
 It looks like `data.target=tbody`.
 You can also declare extra dependencies via a dataset if your component requires to read data hardcoded in the DOM.
 In the "todo" example, you have:

 ```js
 todoInput.addEventListener("input", ({ data, target }) => {